M305-g/END-TO-END-HOSPITAL-READMISSION-ANALYSIS/README.md

 Insight

-Female patients accounted for a slightly larger proportion of readmissions than male patients.
+Female patients accounted for a slightly larger proportion of readmissions than male patients

-The difference of approximately 5.4 percentage points suggests that both genders are substantially affected, although females contributed more to the overall readmission burden.

 **Possible Causes**